gregstein/AoE2Tools/README.md

 ![Run Versions](https://image.prntscr.com/image/mYt8yo95QB6RFQEXVTJbFA.png)

 Get Support and Technical Assistance By joining Discord channel.
-You can also support me if you wish you.
+You can also support me if you wish.

 ### Options